5 Tips for Wedding Day Timeline

 5. Allow Time For Portraits!

 Well I’ve saved the best, and most important, for last.
 Some couples may not have any control over this, which I will explain later, but please make sure you put aside a good amount of time for portraits.
 This means accounting for travel time to get to and from the portrait location, and add 15 minutes for bridal party to get in and out of cars and fix themselves up.
-Once you are there and ready to get portraits about an hour and a half or more is a prime amount of time for bridal portraits.
+Once you are there and ready to get portraits, about an hour and a half or more is a prime amount of time for bridal portraits.
 If your schedule allows for more time, than do it!
 Back to not having control over this, if your wedding ceremony and reception are all at the same venue you will only have about 45 minutes total to do the Family Portraits, Bridal Party Portraits, and pictures of the couple.
 This usually isn’t a problem getting it all done with cooperation from all groups.
 This will be out of your hands unless you have considered doing a first look prior to the ceremony.
 The first look will give the bridal party a lot more time for pictures.
-Although I am very traditional and will never push for a first look, it has been sacrificed by some couples in order to get the pictures they want.
+Although I will never push for a first look, it has been sacrificed by some couples in order to get the pictures they want.

 There you have it! some pretty awesome Wedding Day Timeline tips to get the gears turning a little bit.
 Hopefully there was a few points in here you may not have known about.
-If you are a JDP (Joe Dantone Photography) Bride or Groom, you don't have to worry about any of this because we go over it all with a fine tooth comb 1.5-2 months before your big day!
+If you are a JDP (Joe Dantone Photography) Bride or Groom, you don't have to worry about any of this because we go over it all with a fine tooth comb about 2 months before your big day!
 Feel free to share this along to your bridal party or anyone who is helping you along with your Wedding Day!